haihaolu/RGBM/README.md

 python libsvm_data.py 200 YearPredictionMSD_t
 python plot_figures_from_output.py
 ```
-(Warning: rcv1 is a big dataset, and it can take a couple of hours to finish the running.)
+(Warning: rcv1 is a big dataset, and it can take a couple of hours to finish the run.)